-Mom Whose Border Patrol Arrest Was Captured In A Video That Went Viral Has Been Released
+A Mom Whose Border Patrol Arrest Was Captured In A Video That Went Viral Has Been Released

 In one of the videos, a young woman is seen trying to pull Morales-Luna away from the Border Patrol officers.
 Her daughters are later seen sobbing as they watch their mother being pushed into the vehicle at an intersection.

-"Where is she going?" someone asked as the Border Patrol vehicle sped off.
+"Where is she going?" someone asks as the Border Patrol vehicle speeds off.

 This Mother Was Arrested In Front Of Her Screaming Daughters.
 But She Hasn't Been Charged With A Crime.